 - By reading this long article and following each step for your online application

-- Or, you can contact us (The Guide Kenya Online Cybercafé) do it for you at a small fee.
+- Or, you can contact us (The Guide Kenya Online Cybercafé) to do it for you at a small fee.
 This method is easy, and you’ll receive your KRA PIN Certificate in a few minutes.
 It is fast, instant, and cheaper because you don’t have to travel anywhere or move out of your coach.
 Just dial the WhatsApp “Help” button and tell us to help you.
 Pay for the service, and get your PIN registered immediately.

 Who needs to apply KRA Registration PIN?